lbalbi/big_data_datasets/README.md

 These contradictions can be directly ( see example on row 1 of table above ) or indirectly logically detectable ( examples on rows 2 to 5 ).
+On the other hand, not all contradictions can be detected through logics alone.
+For example, two statements may not contradict eachother within general knowledge but may be contradicting within a specific domain.
+On the other hand, there are "supposed" contradictions that, when given context (be it temporal, spatial, etc.) may not be contradicting.
+Therefore, the task of detecting contradictions is complex.

 As seen in examples 1 to 3 of the Table above, the existence of both positive and negative statements can also result in contradictions as long as they are mutual negations (either direct or through logical inference).
 Therefore, I also include datasets with negative statements in Section 2.